-If you consider how rapidly organizations are increasing their cloud footprint, ensuring compliance with the different compliance standards can get challenging very quickly.
+If you consider how rapidly organizations are increasing their cloud footprint, ensuring compliance with the different compliance and cloud security standards can get challenging very quickly.
 A SOC 2 audit is applicable to organizations that hold, store, or process customer data.
 In today's digital environment, any company storing customer data must meet SOC 2 requirements in order to minimize risk and exposure to that data.

 The Different SOC Reports